 Following established rules, Oracle Financials transaction approvers can utilize features within Oracle to create vacation delegation rules or share their approval worklist.
 Designated approvers are expected to follow roles and responsibilities of transaction approvers.
-Refer to Authority to Approve Financial Transactions for more information.
+Refer to Financial Transaction Approval for more information.

 It is the responsibility of the approver to select the right person with whom to delegate or share their Oracle Approval Worklist.
 It is not the responsibility of the person who granted the approver their approval authority in Authority Manager to make sure that delegations are managed properly.

 It is the approver’s responsibility to pick appropriate people, communicate expectations to them and ensure that they will be able and available to take appropriate actions in a timely manner.

 If the person you delegate to delegates their personal approval worklist to someone else, your transactions will be included in their delegation.

 Follow these rules when delegating or sharing your approval worklist:

 - Select Authorized Approvers: The individual you select must have some financial approval authority within Oracle Financials.
 This ensures they are known to the system as having completed required training.
 If you want to delegate to someone who is not currently an Oracle financial approver, they must first be granted some financial approval authority through Authority Manager and complete the required training.
 Refer to Financial Transaction Approval and Grant or Update Financial Authority Assignments for more information.